What Exactly Is Baby-Led Weaning?: The Basics of BLW

 - Start when baby is well-rested and not overly hungry.
 A calm, happy baby is more likely to explore new foods.
 Try offering solids in between feeds or at least 1 hour after.

 - Embrace the mess.
 BLW is messy—and that’s a good thing!
-It means your baby is exploring new textures and learning to feed themselves.
-A splat mat under the high chair can help with cleanup.
+It means your baby is exploring new textures and learning to eat.
+A splat mat under the high chair can help make cleanups easy.

 - Don’t pressure.
 Keep the mood light and positive!
 Eating solids at this age is more about the process rather than how much they eat.